In just the first quarter of 2017, major companies like Google and Apple made 34 artificial intelligence acquisitions.

 While some might argue that chatbots will further remove us from regular human interaction, the kinds of interactions they’re set to replace were always fairly limited and artificial to begin with.
 Few people actually make deep human connections during customer service calls.

 One report shows that more than two thirds of consumers from around the world have interacted with a chatbot for support.
 In the same survey, about 40% of customers said they do not care if they get support from a chatbot or a human.
 The more people interact with these systems, the more it will become an expected part of the experience.

 Many businesses are also using AI with their social media marketing tools.
 There is no denying that social media is becoming a vital part of the marketing landscape for many businesses.
 Companies of all sizes rely on social media to reach and engage with customers.

 As important as social media is, the work can be time-consuming.
 With modern AI-powered tools, some work can be streamlined.
 AI tools can monitor campaigns and assist with data analysis.
+They are trained by annotation tools, like image annotation to recognize visual data and act accordingly.
 They also automate some parts of engagement.
 Businesses can also use chatbots on social media to fill in for human representatives.